 The effect on Movies could range anywhere from slight delays and annoyances, to profound and expensive, depending on how long the strike lasts.

 In my opinion the writers have some very valid claims.
 I think as long as the studio is making a profit on the writers work, the writer should receive a cut, no matter how it's distributed.
 I for one love to time shift and watch my favorite shows online.
 I frequent NBC.com to watch Heroes, Chuck, 30 Rock, My Name is Earl and The Office whenever I miss an episode (BTW NBC 30 Rock and Chuck weren't working on last weeks episodes, so get on that!)
 I don't mind the adds, I know people should get paid for their work, but pay everybody who worked on it.
 As far as the disclaimer, I think the writers should let that go.
 With digital media too often pirated it may be the only way to ensure that sponsors product will be seen.
 The could add a disclaimer when the writers aren't forced to write product placement in, use it a selling point.
-"No adds were written in during the filming of this motion picture."
-Get the same guy to voice it as the PETA disclaimer.
+"No adds were written in during the filming of this

 My only hope is that if the writers do strike for long, they will earn their money by writing comic books.
 Jeph Loeb could introduce many a good TV writer to the DC universe and I'm sure a letter of recommendation from Neil Gaiman could land some solid stories at any comic company (and please please please for the love of all things holy somebody get Frank Miller off All Star Batman, come on man, WTF!?)